teamdeeson/codex/docs/handbook/project-roles.md

-# Project roles at Deeson
+# Project roles at Deeson.

 This page describes the roles individuals take on projects at Deeson.

-## Shared accountabilities
+## Shared accountabilities.

 Here are the specific accountabilities we all share, regardless of our job title and role on any specific project: